• EnglishEspañol日本語한국어Português

 New Relic's Java agent collects and reports information on web transactions and non-web transactions, such as background tasks.
 The agent should instrument supported frameworks automatically, without any need to modify your application code.
 However, in addition to custom code and frameworks or technology not listed in the Compatibility and requirements for the Java agent documentation, some implementations of supported frameworks may require custom instrumentation.

-This document describes how to use the Java agent API to instrument external calls, messaging frameworks, cross application tracing (CAT), datastores, and web frameworks.
+This document describes how to use the Java agent API to instrument external calls, messaging frameworks, distributed tracing, datastores, and web frameworks.
 For best results when using the API, ensure that you have the latest Java agent release.
 Several APIs used in the examples require Java agent 3.36.0 or higher.

 External API